quiqueck/Plex-ATV-Plugin/README.md

 ## BUILDING
 ### SMFramework
-This might not be required, but the Plex client does very often stay on the 'bleeding edge' with SMFramework.
+_This might not be required, but the Plex client does very often stay on the 'bleeding edge' with SMFramework._
-1. cd into SMFramework folder
-2. Run to build a new deb (will also update the SMFramework headers folder in ATV2Includes): make clean package
+The `../Plex-ATV-Plugin/_contrib/SMFramework/Documentation` folder contains documentation on how to set up your environment and build a new version of SMFramework.
-3. To install new build of SMFramework on your apple tv: make install package
+Make sure to install the new version on your Apple TV.

 ### Plex Apple TV Client
 1. Open PlexATV/atvTwo.xcodeproj